AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Experiments

 As demonstrated, integrating \sys significantly improves the performance of all evaluated methods.
 Notably, NL2SQL shows the most substantial gains, achieving an average accuracy improvement of \textbf{12.22} on WikiTQ and \textbf{13.23} on TabFact across all LLM backbones.
 Similarly, NL2Py also shows notable improvements in its performance, after being integrated with \sys.
 This significant improvement is attributed to the sensitivity of NL2SQL and NL2Py to data incompleteness and inconsistency, which can lead to erroneous outcomes when performing operations on improperly formatted data.
-Thus, data prep operations, such as \term{Augment} and \term{Normalize} can solve these cases and improve the overall results.
+Thus, data prep operations, such as \term{Derive} and \term{Normalize} can solve these cases and improve the overall results.

 Moreover, End2End and CoT methods also show considerable performance gains.
-For example, End2End shows an average accuracy gain of {\textbf{5.27}} and {\textbf{1.35}} on WikiTQ and TabFact respectively.
-These improvements are largely due to \sys’s filtering mechanism, which removes irrelevant columns, thereby simplifying the reasoning process for extracting answers directly from tables.
+These improvements are largely due to the filtering mechanism of \sys, which removes irrelevant columns, thereby simplifying the reasoning process for extracting answers from tables.

-\stitle{Finding 1: The integration of \sys improves the accuracy of TQA methods w/o data prep by 12.22 points on WikiTQ and 13.23 points on TabFact, respectively. }

 Since ``NL2SQL + \sys'' achieves the best accuracy in most cases, we take its results as default for further comparison.